 Docker uses a Hyper-V virtual machine as a Linux container host, but VirtualBox and Hyper-V do not work together.
 You may be lucky and find that VirtualBox pretends it works but uses Hyper-V behind the scenes, but if you had already set up VVV then you may have issues.

-To work around Hyper-V though you have two options
+To work around Hyper-V though you have three options

 Switch VVV to Hyper-V

-You will need to recreate your VM, so vagrant destroy, then change the provider in config/config.yml to hyperv ( provider: hyperv ) and reprovision.
+You will need to recreate your VM, so vagrant destroy

 WSL does not use Hyper-V and can provide faster performance when used with Docker.